Witiko/doctoral-thesis/main.md

 ## Representation Learning of Words and Symbols for Sparse Retrieval
 \label{sec:representation-learning-interpretability}

+Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that are not only accurate, but also interpretable.

+In this section, I will report the results of my experiments in learning interpretable token embeddings:

+- In Section~\ref{sec:formal-concept-analysis-with-quantized-token-embeddings},
+  I will show that quantizing the Word2Vec language model makes it possible to determine hyperonymy and hyponymy relations between tokens.

+- In Section~\ref{sec:position-independent-token-embeddings-interpretability},
+  I will show that the fastText positional language model makes it possible to determine grammatical properties of tokens.

 ### Formal Concept Analysis with Quantized Token Embeddings
+\label{sec:formal-concept-analysis-with-quantized-token-embeddings}

 ### Measuring Language Distances with Subword Language Models
+\label{sec:measuring-language-distances-with-subword-language-models}

 ### Position-Independent Token Embeddings
+\label{sec:position-independent-token-embeddings-speed}

 ## Strengths and Weaknesses of Math Information Retrieval Systems
 \label{sec:strengths-and-weaknesses}